brandon-mai/Othello-AI-2025/README.md

 #### Heuristics Analysis

-To test the performances of our heuristics, we decided to make our `MinMaxAgents` play against each others for `50 games` and with `different heuristics`.
+To test the performances of our heuristics, we decided to make our `MinMaxAgents` play against each others for `50 games` with `different heuristics` and with a `depth of 5`.
+The results are expressed as follow : `(win/loss/draw) winrate`

 | Heuristics     | Disk Parity | Stability | Corner | Mobility | Hybrid |